The HSCI Cardiovascular Program aims to generate new human heart cells that can replace damaged heart tissue.

-- Why can some organisms regenerate their hearts, but others—like human—cannot regenerate heart tissue?
+- Why can some organisms regenerate their hearts, but others — like humans — cannot regenerate heart tissue?

 - What is the best approach to delivering new heart cells to patients with heart failure?

-- Discovered GDF-11, a blood-born factor in young mice that can reverse some features of heart aging.
+- Discovered GDF-11, a blood-borne factor in young mice that can reverse some features of heart aging.